On Sunday night, The Voice Australia kicked off for another year.

 The show also moved from Channel Nine to Channel Seven in 2021, with former coaches Delta Goodrem, Boy George, and Kelly Rowland departing the show.

 Watch: This year, celebrities have been getting creative in isolation.
 Post continues below.

 Rita Ora, who is the show's new international judge, has previously worked on both The Voice UK and The X Factor.

-Ahead of the new season of The Voice, we decided to take a look into Rita Ora's life in the spotlight.
+Before the season really gets going, we decided to take a look into Rita Ora's life in the spotlight.